grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 Define a Map Theme {#define-a-map-theme}
 ------------------

 We first define a unique theme for the map, e.g. remove all axes, add a subtle grid (that you might not be able to see on a bright screen) etc.
-We mostly copied this from [another of Timo's blog posts](https://timogrossenbacher.ch/2018/03/categorical-spatial-interpolation-with-r/).
+We mostly copied this from [another of Timo’s blog posts](https://timogrossenbacher.ch/2018/03/categorical-spatial-interpolation-with-r/).

 ``` r